 And it also opened up a new can of worms.
 Whisky had traditionally been fairly easy to define, but now there were many more varieties to consider.
 Was a mix of the grain and malt still a pure whisky, or was it adulterated?
 Was Irish whisky a style, or a geographic denomination?
 And what was Scotch anyway?

-In fact, exactly what was going into a dram had been a cause for concern during the 19th century, with many suspecting that what was being served up in the growing cities was anything but pure Highland dew.
-A relatively little-known scandal that tainted the whisky industry is explored by Edward Burns in his book Bad Whisky.
-In 1872, the editor of the North British Daily Mail took 30 samples of whisky from bars and pubs across Glasgow and had them analysed in a lab.
+During the 19th century what was being served up in the growing cities was anything but pure Highland dew.
+Edward Burns explore a relatively little-known scandal that tainted the whisky industry in his book Bad Whisky.
+In 1872, the editor of the North British Daily Mail took 30 samples of whisky from bars and pubs across Glasgow and had them analysed.

 There was also the issue of fusel alcohols – oily compounds which occur naturally during distillation, mostly towards the end of the run.
 Fusel alcohols are today often associated with bad hangovers, but the Victorians thought it was much worse than that.
 According to Burns, they blamed them for the antisocial behaviour that marred 19th-century cities.
-To prove it, they carried out an extraordinary experiment in which they fed two monkeys large amounts of two different whiskies: one was given new whisky, high in fusel alcohol; and the other a nicely matured Scotch.
-While the fusel monkey was bad tempered and aggressive, the monkey fed on aged Scotch was a good-tempered, if silly, drunk.
+To prove it, they carried out an extraordinary experiment in which they fed two monkeys large amounts of two different whiskies.
+The first monkey was given new whisky, high in fusel alcohol; and the other a nicely matured Scotch.
+While the fusel monkey was bad-tempered and aggressive, the monkey fed on aged Scotch was a good-tempered, if silly, drunk.
 When the doses were reversed and the same findings recorded, the evidence, they decided, was conclusive.